unalignedcoder/auto-theme/README.md

 # AUTO THEME
-Powershell script which automatically switches Dark and Light themes and desktop backgrounds under Windows, depending on the time of day.
+Powershell script which changes the active Windows Theme based on a predefined/daylight schedule.
+Works in Windows 10/11.

 ## Description
-This Powershell script automatically switches the Windows theme depending on Sunrise and Sunset, or hours set by the user.
+This script automatically switches the Windows active theme depending on Sunrise and Sunset, or hours set by the user.

-Rather than using registry/system settings, it works by activating given `.theme` files.
+Rather than relying on registry/system settings, it works by activating given `.theme` files.
 This allows for a much higher degree of customization and compatibility.

+The script is designed to run in the background as a scheduled task, ensuring that the system theme is updated without user intervention.
+It will automatically create the next temporary task for the next daylight event.
+Such tasks ("Sunrise theme" and "Sunset theme") will be overwritten as a matter of course to avoid clutter.

+This script only connects to the internet to verify Location and Sunrise and Sunset times.
+Alternatively, it can stay completely offline operating on fixed hours provided by the user.

+When ran as the command `./AutoTheme.ps1` from terminal or desktop shortcut, the script will toggle between themes, ignoring scheduled events.

 ## The forgotten benefits of using `.theme` files
 Many scripts and apps try to automate dark and light theme functionality under Windows 10/11, but they do so by modifying directly system registry settings and in doing so incurr in many difficulties and potential compatibility problems for the user.